udzura/rbbcc/docs/tutorial_bcc_ruby_developer.md

 1. ```last.update(&key, &ts)```: Associate the value in the 2nd argument to the key, overwriting any previous value.
 This records the timestamp.

 *Note for RbBCC developers:* Type of `trace_fields` return values differ from python's This should be fixed.

+### Lesson 5. sync_count.py

+Modify the sync_timing.rb program (prior lesson) to store the count of all kernel sync system calls (both fast and slow), and print it with the output.
+This count can be recorded in the BPF program by adding a new key index to the existing hash.

+One of sample implementation is at [answers/05-sync_count.rb](answers/05-sync_count.rb).